PaulTran47/julia-resources/jl_jmd_weave/jl_jmd_weave.md

 ---
-title: Julia workflow with Julia scripts, Julia Markdown, and Weave
+author: "Paul Le Tran"
-author: Paul Le Tran
+title: "Julia workflow with Julia scripts, Julia Markdown, and Weave"
-date: 05 November, 2021
+date: "05 November, 2021"
 ---

 ## Overview
 With the current development of [Julia for VSCode](https://www.julia-vscode.org/), my default is to begin creating Julia scripts directly in a Julia Markdown (.jmd) file.
 This is because Julia for VSCode has